yotamloe/yaml-json-valididator-chrome-extention/README.md

 ### How to use

-1. Download the repository zip
+1. Download the repository zip and extract
 2. Go to `chrome://extensions/`
 3. Turn on developer mode
-4. Select `Load unpacked` and select the repository
+4. Click `Load unpacked` and select the downloaded repository